Wojtek242/route0/README.md

 TODO: INSTRUCTIONS FOR VM IMAGE

+If you would prefer to set up your own environment, you can follow these [instructions](platform.md).
+They describe the steps needed to produce the exact same VM image available above.

 Note that the VM does not come with the `route0` repository.
 This is because the repository will be updated much more frequently than the VM image.
 You will still need to clone `route0` into an appropriate directory on the VM.
 To